-India's National ID Database With Private Information Of More Than 1.2 Billion People Was Reportedly Breached
+India's National ID Database With Private Information Of Nearly 1.2 Billion People Was Reportedly Breached

 Hours after the Tribune's report was published, India’s Narendra Modi-led Bharatiya Janata Party dismissed it as “fake news.”

 In a statement provided to BuzzFeed News, the UIDAI said it “denied” the Tribune report and that “Aadhaar data including biometric information is fully safe and secure.”
-But the agency also said it will pursue legal action against people responsible for the unauthorized access, including the Tribune.
+The agency claimed that the newspaper had misused a database search mechanism available only to government officials and said that it would pursue legal action against people responsible for the unauthorized access.

 “Claims of bypassing or duping the Aadhaar enrolment system are totally unfounded,” said the statement.
 “Aadhaar data is fully safe and secure and has robust, uncompromised security.
-The UIDAI Data Centres are infrastructure of critical importance and is protected accordingly with high technology conforming to the best standards of security and also by legal provisions.”
+The UIDAI Data Centres are infrastructure of critical importance and [are] protected accordingly with high technology conforming to the best standards of security and also by legal provisions.”

 Nikhil Pahwa, editor of Indian technology news website Medianama and a staunch Aadhaar critic, pushed back against this statement.
 “What The Tribune story suggests that there was unauthorized access to the Aadhaar database, because someone was able to pay for that access.
 I'm not sure if the UIDAI is trying to weasel out of this situation by saying that this wasn't technically a ‘breach,’” he said.